Skip to content

 AI-powered Shopping: How to Ensure Agents Find Your Products

-They’ll ask an AI agent to “find a 110-inch green sectional under $1,500 that’s pet-friendly,” or “show me hiking boots for wet terrain that can arrive in three days.”
+Shoppers ask an AI agent to “find a 110-inch green sectional under $1,500 that’s pet-friendly,” or “show me hiking boots for wet terrain that can arrive within three days.”
 The agent returns a short list, with reasons and links.
 If your catalog and content are messy, you’re not on that list.
 Not because your products aren’t right, but because the AI can’t parse your data.

 This post is about fixing that.
-Make your products findable (to humans and AI assistants) and you’ll lift conversion, lower returns, and protect margin, without touching media spend.
+Make your products findable and trusted (to humans and AI assistants) and you’ll lift conversion, lower returns, and protect margin, without touching media spend.

 Untitled design (28)